-The Asia-Pacific Economic Cooperation (APEC) is an organisation of economic entities in the Asia-Pacific region formed to enhance economic growth and prosperity in the region.
-It was established in 1989 by 12 Asia-Pacific economies as an informal ministerial-level dialogue group.
-Because APEC is primarily concerned with trade and economic issues, the criterion for membership is being an economic entity rather than a nation.
-For this reason, its members are usually described as 'APEC member economies' or 'APEC economies'.
-Since 1993, the heads of the member economies have met annually at an APEC Economic Leaders Meeting, which has since grown to include 21 member economies as of July 2018: Australia, Brunei, Canada, Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, the Philippines, Russia, Singapore, Taiwan, Thailand, the United States and Vietnam.2 Collectively, the 21 member economies account for more than half of world real GDP in purchasing power parity and over 44 per cent of total world trade.3
+The Asia-Pacific Economic Cooperation (APEC) is a regional economic forum established in 1989 to enhance economic growth and prosperity in the region.
+It began with 12 Asia-Pacific economies as an informal ministerial-level dialogue group, and has grown to include the following 21 economies as of July 2019: Australia, Brunei, Canada, Chile, China, Hong Kong, Indonesia, Japan, Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, the Philippines, Russia, Singapore, Taiwan, Thailand, the United States and Vietnam.2 Because APEC is primarily concerned with trade and economic issues, the criterion for membership is being an economic entity rather than a nation.
+For this reason, its members are usually described as 'APEC member economies' or 'APEC economies.'
+Collectively, APEC's 21 member economies account for more than half of world real GDP in purchasing power parity and over 44 per cent of total world trade.3

-Because of varied domestic privacy laws among the member economies (including economies at different stages of legislative recognition of privacy), APEC concluded that a regional agreement that creates a minimum privacy standard would be the optimal mechanism for facilitating the free flow of data among the member economies (and thus promoting electronic commerce).
-The result was the principles-based APEC Privacy Framework, which was endorsed by the APEC economies in 2005.
-Although consistent with the original Organisation for Economic Co-operation and Development (OECD) Guidelines, the APEC Privacy Framework also provided assistance to member economies in developing data privacy approaches that would optimise the balance between privacy protection and cross-border data flows.
+The work of the Data Privacy Subgroup led to the creation and implementation, in 2005, of the APEC Privacy Framework.
+Because of varied domestic privacy laws among the member economies (including economies at different stages of legislative recognition of privacy), APEC concluded that a regional agreement that creates a minimum privacy standard would be the optimal mechanism for facilitating the free flow of data among the member economies.
+While consistent with the original Organisation for Economic Co-operation and Development (OECD) Guidelines, the APEC Privacy Framework also provided assistance to member economies in developing data privacy approaches that would optimise the balance between privacy protection and cross-border data flows.

 Unlike other privacy frameworks, APEC does not impose treaty obligation requirements on its member economies.
 Instead, the cooperative process among APEC economies relies on non-binding commitments, open dialogue and consensus.
 Member economies undertake commitments on a voluntary basis.
 Consistent with this approach, the APEC Privacy Framework is advisory only and thus has few legal requirements or constraints.